 Name of the assistant.

-Keep the standard responses saved in a separate document and copy and paste the response into an email and hit send.
+Keep the standard responses saved in a separate document, copy and paste the response into an email, and hit send.
 Job done!

 2. Which correspondence should you deal with directly?

 Thank you for your note.
-Just to let you know Mrs Executive is currently on a business trip.
-She will respond to your email as soon as she is able to.
-In the meantime if there is anything I can help you with or if you would like to speak to another member of our team please do let me know.
+Just to let you know, Mrs Executive is currently on a business trip.
+She will respond to your email as soon as she can.
+In the meantime, if there is anything I can help you with or if you would like to speak to another member of our team, please do let me know.

 - What is the reason for the meeting?

 - Do you have any paperwork that you can send through before the meeting?